 - The BWi for the ore sorter feed (plus 5/8" screened HPGR crusher product) was higher than the composite samples prepared from the minus 5/8" screened HPGR crusher product.
-Hence, it is reasonable to conclude that the uncrushed material in the HPGR is harder than the crushed product. - The waste material had a BWi higher than the composite sample prepared from the minus 5/8" HPGR crusher product, as well as the XRT ore sorting products that are returned to the HPGR crushers. - The BWi for the products ranged from 23.10 to 24.28.
+Hence, it is reasonable to conclude that the uncrushed material from the HPGR is harder than the crushed product. - The rejected waste material had a BWi higher than both the composite sample prepared from the minus 5/8" HPGR crusher product and the XRT ore sorting product that is returned to the HPGR crushers. - The BWi for the final HPGR product ranged from 23.10 to 26.63.
 A BWi of 24.50 was selected for the design of the primary ball mill circuit.